damianhakert/damianhakert.github.io/source/_posts/2015-08-22-gitlab-7-14-released.markdown

 and usability.
 Many of these bug fixes were contributed by this month's [MVP](https://about.gitlab.com/mvp/) Stan Hu, bringing his total number of awards to four.
 Thank you and congratulations, Stan!
+To celibrate Stan his hat-trick + 1 (4 MVP titles in the 7.x major release) GitLab will send him and his partner to Amsterdam for a weekend.

 <!--more-->